balart40/Algorithms/README.md

 # Algorithms
-* On this Wiki i will try to explain from a mortal student and engineer the algorithms as best as i can
+* On the Wiki i'll try to explain as mortal student and engineer the algorithms as best as i can
-* Hope it helps :)

 (V)  (;,,,,;)   (V)
 # Wiki at: